x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/clients-and-mobile-in-exchange-online/deprecation-of-basic-authentication-exchange-online.md

 ### Check the Admin Center

 Early in 2022, we plan on updating the Microsoft Admin Center to make it easier to see summary usage and enable/disable protocols.
-We’ll publish more information on this when it becomes available.
+We’ll publish more information on these changes when it becomes available.

-Check the Azure Active Directory Sign-in report
+### Check the Azure Active Directory Sign-in report

 The best place to get the most up-to-date picture of Basic authentication usage by tenants is by using the Azure AD Sign-In report.
 To learn more, see: [New tools to block legacy authentication in your organization - Microsoft Tech Community](https://techcommunity.microsoft.com/t5/azure-active-directory-identity/new-tools-to-block-legacy-authentication-in-your-organization/ba-p/1225302).